Juliaj/udacity-deep-rl/p3_collab-compet-tennis/Report.md

 - [How to optimize Hyperparameters of Machine Learning Models](https://towardsdatascience.com/how-to-optimize-hyperparameters-of-machine-learning-models-98baec703593)

-Feedback from awesome review from Udacity, an effective way to improve the performance of (MA)DDPG is by using Prioritized Experience Replay.
+Additional feedback from awesome reviewer from Udacity, an effective way to improve the performance of (MA)DDPG is by using Prioritized Experience Replay.
 Check this [github repo](https://github.com/rlcode/per) for a fast implementation of Prioritized Experience Replay using a special data structure Sum Tree.

 Below is a comparison of DDPG with random sampling vs DDPG with PER for the Reacher environment.
 It's quite evident how episode variation decreased and performance improved.